ysugimoto/github-assignee-notifier/README.md

 ## github-assignee-notifier

-Notify message when you has been assigned pull reqeusts.
+Notify message when you have been assigned pull reqeusts.

 ### macOS / OS X